simone-mattia/ProjectUnimib/README.md

 - Project for the exam of "Foundations of Probability and Statistics";
 - [Here](SpotifyTop200/) you can find the report.

-## RDOb: machine learning approach to flow-based brute-force attacks detection
+## RDPb: machine learning approach to flow-based brute-force attacks detection
 - Supervised machine learning model that allows to distinguish legitimate RDP traffic from brute-force attempts analyzing each individual TCP flow in terms of packet and session based features;
 - Project for the exam of "Machine Learning";
 - [Here](RDPb/ML_Project.pdf) you can find the paper.